A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 Step 02

-Around the pool noodle, draw a few bright color bands with visible space between them.
+Around the pool noodle, draw a few bright target bands with visible space between them.

 Step 03

-At one open end of the noodle, leave clear space before the first color band so each ring can start sliding easily.
+At one open end of the noodle, leave clear space before the first target so each ring can start sliding easily.

 Step 04